What makes these

-Handling is also an issue, you start out holding a cup that isn't scalding hot, as 5mm of wood is a good insulator, and you can drink the last of your beverage while it's still hot enough.
+Handling is also an issue, you start out holding a cup that isn't scalding hot, as 5mm of wood is a fairly good insulator, and you can drink the last of your beverage while it's still hot enough.
 Another way to look at this is that because you can hold it with bare hands, your hands can start to warm up against the cup sooner!
-A hot drink is supposed to warm from the outside as well as from inside.
+A hot drink can warm you from the outside as well as from inside.

 Another boon is that with many woodcarvers, myself included, you have a choice of the shape and size of your kuksa.
 This is helpful for temperature control, important when brewing some teas, as you often want a smaller cup to drink successive brews from.
 Drink espresso style coffee?
 The same applies; a big cup with espresso in is just embarrassing, not to mention that it ruins the desired experience.

 As for the shape of the cup, this is a consideration if you expect to be able to place your cup on the forest floor and not worry too much about it tipping over, top-heavy.
-The kuksa I make all have a relatively low centre of gravity and exhibit a pot-bellied shape so as to settle into the forest floor rather than float on top of it. but don't worry, the very bottom I carve absolutely flat so when you sit it in firmer ground again it will behave as expected.
+The kuksa I make all have a relatively low centre of gravity and exhibit a pot-bellied shape so as to settle into the forest floor rather than perch awkwardly atop it.
+But don't worry, the very bottom I carve absolutely flat so when you sit it in firmer ground again it will behave as expected.

-With most of the kuksa I make I attach a loop which you can attach to your belt, making it especially convenient when refreshing yourself from the spring.
+With most of the kuksa I make I attach a loop which you can attach to your belt, making it easy to keep to hand, especially convenient when refreshing yourself at the spring.

 What else should I know?

 Practical benefits aside, a kuksa becomes a life-friend that you come to depend on.
-My favourite kuksa is not my best, it is the first one I made.
+My favourite kuksa is not my best, it is the first one I made for myself.

 As the tradition goes, a Kuksa should only be made by yourself or received as a gift.
 I encourage you try out carving one for yourself as it is a wonderful project which forms a lasting connection with the wood.

-Visit my learning to carve section and keep a look out for articles on Kuksa carving in the news section, or visit one of the links.
+Visit my learning to carve section or visit one of the links.
 For a friend, one of my Kuksa would make a great camping or bushcraft cup and will last a lifetime.
 Don't forget to give them a bottle of brandy to go with it, as traditionally Kuksa are christened with coffee and cognac!